 Further:

+There is no credible reason to believe self-sufficiency will be a requirement for the "public option."
 I'll give you this.
 I'd add, though, that there's no credible reason to believe that a public option will necessarily be the money pit you seem to be concerned about it being either.
 Given the amount of *federal government* waste of *taxpayer money* dumped into our currently private health care system in this country, especially.

 I doubt you will find successful congressional efforts to require any "government (aka public) option" in health care to do the same.
 Reason being that not many people want to be the bad guy, and most people in congress don't want to be viewed as that guy.